Azure/PyRIT/doc/code/scanner/0_scanner.md

 ## Next Steps

-- Learn about [configuration options](1_configuration.md) to understand all available settings
+- Learn about [configuration options](1_configuration.md) to understand all available settings, including example configurations and usage guidance
-- Explore [practical examples](2_examples.md) to see the scanner in action
 - Review sample configurations in the `scanner_configurations/` directory